Madhuramakrishna/TechDocuments/XCode/Readme.md

-# This documentation lists TechStacks used often in building highly scalable applications
+# This documentation lists TechStacks used in building highly scalable applications

 ## Jaeger